solo-io/solo-cop/workshops/gloo-gateway/README.md

 ![Gloo Architecture](images/gloo-architecture.png)

-Gloo Platform provides a management plane to interact with the clusters and gateways in your environment.
-The management plane is responsible for taking your supplied configuration and updating the API gateways you have deployed.
-Included is a UI for policy and traffic management.
+Gloo Platform provides a management plane to interact with the service mesh and gateways in your environment.
+The management plane exposes a unified API that is multi-tenant and multi-cluster aware.
+It is responsible for taking your supplied configuration and updating the gateways in your clusters.
+Included in the management plane is a UI for policy and traffic observability.

 The `meshctl` command line utility provides convenient functions to quickly set up Gloo Platform, register workload clusters, run sanity checks, and debug issues.
 Let's start by installing this utility.